lorieri/deis-dashboard/README.md

 # deploy the app:
 #
-# there are two ways to deploy deis-dashboard, buy its Dockerfile or by Docker Hub
+# there are two ways to deploy deis-dashboard, by its Dockerfile or by Docker Hub

 # by Dockerfile
 $ git push deis master